-- Link-state and distance vector algorithms conceputually consider a flat network topology. - In practice, global Internet viewed as collection of autonomous systems. - Autonomous system (AS) is a set of routers or networks administered by a single organization - Intra-AS routing vs. inter-AS routing: - An AS should present a consistent picture of what ASs are reachable through it - Stub AS: has only a single connection to the outside world. - Multihomed AS: has multiple connections to the outside world, but refuses to carry transit traffic - Transit AS: has multiple connections to the outside Fall 29 World, and can carry transit and docal traffic.
+- Link-state and distance vector algorithms conceputually consider a flat network topology. - In practice, global Internet viewed as collection of autonomous systems. - Autonomous system (AS) is a set of routers or networks administered by a single organization, e.g., ISP - Intra-AS routing vs. inter-AS routing: - An AS should present a consistent picture of what ASs are reachable through it - Stub AS: has only a single connection to the outside world. - Multihomed AS: has multiple connections to the outside world, but refuses to carry transit traffic - Transit AS: .
+If one AS is an ISP for another, then the former is a transit AS.
+Ex: net A can use net B, the transit AS, to connect to net C.